 MC3 (Multi-core Markov-chain Monte Carlo) is a Bayesian statistics tool that can be executed from the shell prompt or interactively through the Python interpreter with single- or multiple-CPU parallel computing.
 It offers Markov-chain Monte Carlo (MCMC) posterior-distribution sampling for several algorithms, Levenberg-Marquardt least-squares optimization, and uniform non-informative, Jeffreys non-informative, or Gaussian-informative priors.
 MC3 can share the same value among multiple parameters and fix the value of parameters to constant values, and offers Gelman-Rubin convergence testing and correlated-noise estimation with time-averaging or wavelet-based likelihood estimation methods.

 MARGE (Machine learning Algorithm for Radiative transfer of Generated Exoplanets) generates exoplanet spectra across a defined parameter space, processes the output, and trains, validates, and tests machine learning models as a fast approximation to radiative transfer.
-It uses BART (ascl:1608.004) for spectra generation and modifies BART’s Bayesian sampler with a random uniform sampler to propose models within a defined parameter space.
-Due to the possible data size, MARGE also modifies MC3 (ascl:1610.013) to save out the evaluated models in batches.
+It uses BART (ascl:1608.004) for spectra generation and modifies BART’s Bayesian sampler (MC3, ascl:1610.013) with a random uniform sampler to propose models within a defined parameter space.
+More generally, MARGE provides a framework for training neural network models to approximate a forward, deterministic process.

-HOMER (Helper Of My Eternal Retrievals) is an MCMC-based inverse modeling code.
+HOMER (Helper Of My Eternal Retrievals) is a machine-learning-accelerated Bayesian inverse modeling code.
 Given some data and uncertainties, the code determines the posterior distribution of a model.
-HOMER uses MC3 (ascl:1610.013) for its MCMC; its forward model is a neural network (NN) surrogate model trained by MARGE (ascl:2003.010).
-The code produces plots of the 1D marginalized posteriors, 2D pairwise posteriors, and parameter history traces, and can also overplot the 1D and 2D posteriors for multiple MCMC runs for comparison with other retrieval results.
-HOMER also computes the Bhattacharyya coefficient to compare the similarity of 1D marginalized posteriors.
+HOMER uses MC3 (ascl:1610.013) for its MCMC; its forward model is a neural network surrogate model trained by MARGE (ascl:2003.010).
+The code produces plots of the 1D marginalized posteriors, 2D pairwise posteriors, and parameter history traces, and can also overplot the 1D and 2D posteriors for comparison with another posterior.
+HOMER computes the Bhattacharyya coefficient to compare the similarity of two 1D marginalized posteriors.